dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/cache-tag-helper.md

 | -------------- | -------------------------------------------------------------------------------- |
 | String         | `.AspNetCore.Identity.Application`, `.AspNetCore.Identity.Application,HairColor` |

-`vary-by-cookie` accepts a comma-delimited list of header values that trigger a cache refresh when the header valuess change.
+`vary-by-cookie` accepts a comma-delimited list of header values that trigger a cache refresh when the header values change.

 The following example monitors the cookie associated with ASP.NET Core Identity.
 When a user is authenticated, a change in the Identity cookie triggers a cache refresh: